intel-analytics/ipex-llm/README.md

 ```

-Click the above buttons to find out more.
+Click the buttons in above chart to find out more.

 ---